Book

 Birds & Rodents in Big Bear

-Big Bear's most seen wildlife are squirrels, chipmunks, and birds.
-While these furry, feathery critters are not likely to pose a threat, it's important not to touch, pursue, directly feed, or try to capture them.
+Big Bear's most visible wildlife are squirrels, chipmunks, and birds.
+While these furry, feathery critters are not likely to pose a threat, it's important not to touch, pursue, feed, or try to capture them.
 Wild animals can carry diseases that spread to humans through touching or biting.